couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 * [Index Naming via Query Parameters for Search / FTS ](https://docs.google.com/document/d/1NOaeorWp9Ap8oQySg1LLNpaTg3QXuBA56uWH1LuLDGA/edit#)

+## API

 The API for `ScopeSearchIndexManager` is identical to `SearchIndexManager` (same methods, same option blocks), so will not be repeated here.
 The existing options objects, e.g. `GetSearchIndexOptions`, should be used.

+`ScopeSearchIndexManager` should be marked @Stability.Volatile.

 `SearchIndexManager` is not deprecated, as global indexes are also not formally deprecated (yet).

+## Index name

 The full name for a scope-level index is "bucket.scope.index".
+Arguably, this is an internal server name that would ideally not be exposed in the UI.
+Discussions are ongoing with FTS on the UX of this.

-The user will use that as `scope.searchIndexes().getIndex("index")` - NOT `scope.searchIndexes().getIndex("bucket.scope.index")`.
+The user will use "bucket.scope.index" via `scope.searchIndexes().getIndex("index")` and `scope.searchQuery("index")` - NOT `scope.searchIndexes().getIndex("bucket.scope.index")`.
 The SDK should not try to split a "bucket.scope.index" name and extract "index": we will aim to educate the user instead.

 Put another way: we don't want the user to be using "bucket.scope.index" form anywhere in their application.
-It would be analagous to the user passing "bucket.scope.collection" around.
+It would be analogous to the user passing "bucket.scope.collection" around.
 We have `Bucket` and `Scope` objects already that correspond to "bucket.scope", so the most consistent UX for the user is for them to just use "index".

-The only thing that changes in the implementation of `ScopeSearchIndexManager` are the endpoints used:

-* `GetIndex`, `UpsertIndex`, `DropIndex`: `/api/bucket/{bucketName}/scope/{scopeName}/index/{indexName}`
-* `GetAllIndexes`: `/api/bucket/{bucketName}/scope/{scopeName}/index`

-All other operations (`PauseIngest` etc.) continue to use the existing endpoints for global-level indexes.
-The SDK needs to create and pass the "{bucketName}.{scopeName}.{index}" name to these.

-Error handling: if the new endpoints are used on a server prior to 7.5, a 404 error will be returned.
-This should be mapped into a `FeatureNotAvailable` with a message along the lines of "Scope-level indexes can not be used with this server version".

-Due to an FTS implementation detail, the "bucket.scope.index" form can be passed to the Cluster-level `SearchIndexManager`, and all operations (except creating an index) will happen to work.
-We will regard this as an undocumented and not-recommended 'backdoor' that we or the server could break in the future.
-For scope-level indexes the user should use `ScopeSearchIndexManager`; for global indexes, `SearchIndexManager`.

-If the user uses the "bucket.scope.index" form with `SearchIndexManager` on a server version prior to 7.5, the server will return an error indicating the index name is invalid (todo: check the exact message).
-This should be mapped into a `FeatureNotAvailable` with a message along the lines of "Scope-level indexes should be used with scope.searchQuery() and scope.searchIndexes()".

-The name returned by the server from `getIndex` be in the "bucket.scope.index" form, so e.g. this won't work:
+The name returned by the server from `getIndex` is unfortunately in the "bucket.scope.index" form, so e.g. this won't work:

 ```
 SearchIndex index = scope.searchIndexes().getIndex("index");